 Walking around with a chair is not allowed: once your chair is in the area, it must stay there until you decide to leave the festival grounds.

-You can reserve a locker on the site daily or in a 2-day package.
+You will be able to reserve a locker on the site daily or in a 2-day packag as the festival approaches.

 We only accept payments by debit and credit cards.
 No cash will be accepted at the site.